9 Signs of Disease That Are Written All Over Your Face

 Eye bags and puffiness

-This can be one of the first signs of stroke, says Leana Wen, MD, an emergency physician at George Washington University and co-author of When Doctors Don’t Listen: How to Avoid Misdiagnoses and Unnecessary Tests.
+This can be one of the first signs of a stroke, says Leana Wen, MD, an emergency physician at George Washington University and co-author of When Doctors Don’t Listen: How to Avoid Misdiagnoses and Unnecessary Tests.
 “Patients will often describe it like this: ‘I looked in the mirror, and my face looked different.’”
 You might also notice that one side of your face is numb or feel as if you can’t fully smile.
 Or you might have trouble speaking.
 Asymmetry could also be from Bell’s Palsy, but always rule out a stroke before investigating other causes.
 They key to treating a stroke is getting there fast.
 A stroke may also present with double vision and weakness in your arms or legs.

 Even slight changes may indicate that something may be wrong.
 Paleness could be a sign of anemia.
 A yellow tone could indicate liver disease.
-A bluish tint in nail beds or lips could indicate heart or lung disease, says Mallika Marshall, MD, an internist and pediatrician at Massachusetts General Hospital.
+A bluish tint in lips or nail beds could indicate heart or lung disease, says Mallika Marshall, MD, an internist and pediatrician at Massachusetts General Hospital.

 Rashes and blotches

 Certain digestive problems may show up on skin, says Dr. Raj.
 Itchy clusters of red bumps could indicate celiac disease, an autoimmune disorder in which the body reacts to gluten.
 A butterfly-shaped rash across the cheekbones and over the bridge of the nose can be a sign of lupus, an autoimmune disease.
 Allergies, eczema and rosacea, and certain infections can also trigger facial rashes.

 Call your doctor if you experience these symptoms of lupus.